moderndatacompany/dataos.info/docs/resources/depot/index.md

 **6. Can users see everyone’s Depots or only their own?**

 Access to Depots is controlled by permissions.
 Users can only see Depots they have access to.

-**7. Are workspaces distinctly different if multiple Depots are spun up?**

-Yes, each workspace is logically isolated, ensuring that different Depots and workflows don’t interfere with each other.

-**8. Is there any way to know which Resources are using a Depot?**

-Yes, you can track resource usage and dependencies from the Depot UI or by using the CLI/API.